hotwired/turbo-site/docs/handbook/01_introduction.md

 ## Turbo Streams: Deliver live page changes

 Making partial page changes in response to asynchronous actions is how we make the application feel alive.
-While Turbo Frames give us such updates in response to direct interactions within a single frame, Turbo Streams let us change any part of the page in response to updates sent over a WebSocket connection or other transport.
+While Turbo Frames give us such updates in response to direct interactions within a single frame, Turbo Streams let us change any part of the page in response to updates sent over a WebSocket connection, SSE or other transport.
 (Think an <a href="http://itsnotatypo.com">imbox</a> that automatically updates when a new email arrives.)

 Turbo Streams introduces a `<turbo-stream>` element with five basic actions: `append`, `prepend`, `replace`, `update`, and `remove`.
 With these actions, along with the `target` attribute specifying the ID of the element you want to operate on, you can encode all the mutations needed to refresh the page.
 You can even combine several stream elements in a single stream message.
 Simply include the HTML you're interested in inserting or replacing in a <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template">template tag</a> and Turbo does the rest: